kstrikis/MCPMonkey/README.md

 Join our community to discuss MCPMonkey, share MCP servers, and get help:

-[Community Hub](https://mcpmonkey.org) - Share and discover MCP servers and scripts [Discord](https://discord.gg/XHtUNSm6Xc) - Join our Discord server for discussions
+[Community Hub](https://mcpmonkey.com) - Share and discover MCP servers and scripts

 ## Contributing